clduab11/arena-improver/README.md

 Listen up.
 I'm **Vawlrathh, The Small'n**—a pint-sized, sharp-tongued version of Volrath, The Fallen.
 Despite my stature, I know MTG Arena better than you know your own deck (which, frankly, isn't saying much).

-**Arena Improver** is an MCP-powered deck analysis tool that actually works.
-It analyzes your janky brews, tells you what's wrong (plenty), and helps you build something that won't embarrass you at FNM.
+I'm an MCP-powered deck analysis tool that actually works.
+I analyze your janky brews, tells you what's wrong (plenty), and help you build something that won't embarrass you at FNM.

 Designed for **Steam Arena players** who want to win games, not just collect pretty digital cards.